 - It’s probably no coincidence that November is the designated ‘Write a Novel Month’.↵

 - So apparently this research is up for debate.
-There are some studies showing that it can take as long as 60 or 80 days to “install” a habit.
+This oft-quoted study, for example, found that it takes 18 to 254 days to “install” a habit, with the average at 66 days.
 Either way, the principle is the same.
 One day at a time.
 One action at a time.↵

 - Warburton, D. E. R., Nicol, C. W., & Bredin, S. S. D. (2006).
 Health benefits of physical activity: the evidence.
 Canadian Medical Association Journal, 174(6), 801–809.↵

 - Guiney, H., & Machado, L. (2013).
 Benefits of regular aerobic exercise for executive functioning in healthy populations.
 Psychonomic Bulletin & Review, 20(1), 73–86.↵

 - Rosenkilde, M. (2012) Body fat loss and compensatory mechanisms in response to different doses of aerobic exercise—a randomized controlled trial in overweight sedentary males.
 American Journal of Physiology.↵

 - Amine, E., Baba, N., Belhadj, M., Deurenbery-Yap, M., Djazayery, A., Forrester, T., et al. (2002).
 Diet, nutrition and the prevention of chronic diseases: report of a Joint WHO/FAO Expert Consultation.
 World Health Organization.↵

 - Rogers, P. J. (2001).
 A healthy body, a healthy mind: long-term impact of diet on mood and cognitive function.
 Proceedings of the Nutrition Society, 60(01), 135–143.↵